Kumar-Akshat22/project-pinspiration/README.md

 # Pinspiration — Visual Discovery Platform

-A **Pinterest-like Visual Discovery Platform** where users can explore, save, and share image pins with dynamic user interactions and JWT-based authentication.
+A **Pinterest-like Visual Discovery Platform** where users can explore, save pins with dynamic user interactions and JWT-based authentication.

 ## 🚀 Features
 - User Authentication with **JWT & Bcrypt Password Hashing** 🔐